hpintoGH/Solar_Tracker_Control_Simulation/README.md

 Real-world data integration forms the foundation of the system through the comprehensive NSRDB (National Solar Radiation Database) dataset spanning 2018-2023, providing six years of high-resolution meteorological and solar radiation data.
 The simulation environment encompasses a complete Simulink model featuring NEMA 17 stepper motor control systems that represent the mechanical aspects of dual-axis solar tracking hardware.

-Performance comparison tools utilize Python-based irradiance analysis through PVlib libraries, enabling detailed comparisons between machine learning predictions and traditional astronomical tracking methods.
+The performance comparison tools employ irradiance analysis from the PVLIB MATLAB toolbox, allowing detailed evaluation of machine learning predictions against traditional astronomical tracking approaches.
 The location-specific training approach focuses on Daytona Beach, Florida conditions, selected arbitrarily within the United States due to the availability and accessibility of high-resolution temporal and spatial data necessary for robust model development.
-The system incorporates flexible solar position calculation capabilities through multiple algorithms, including NREL's Solar Position Algorithm (SPA) for precise astronomical calculations and Python PVlib integration for comprehensive irradiance modeling and validation.
+The system incorporates flexible solar position calculation capabilities using multiple algorithms, including NREL’s Solar Position Algorithm (SPA) for precise astronomical computations and MATLAB PVLIB integration for comprehensive irradiance modeling and validation.

 ## Dataset and Training